shanghai noodle shop tour

 shanghai in a dumpling

 Four stops and a tour through modern Shanghai’s urban history and culture.
-Soup dumplings, shengjian bao and a lot of noodles.
-Four hours, 1,200 RMB ($170) per person including all food and transportation.
+Two kinds of soup dumplings, shengjian bao and a lot of noodles.
+Four hours.
 The signature saintcavish food tour.
+1-3 people: 4,500 RMB ($630).
+4-5 people: 5,500 RMB ($770).
+Parties of six or more: quote available on request.

 Braised pork belly in Suzhou.

 Seasonal Yangtze River Delta ingredients in noodles and more.
 From an old-school grandpa restaurant to contemporary Suzhou elegance.
 Do the gardens on your own but eat with us.
-Best done as a full day, from 2,500 RMB ($350) per person not including transportation.
+Best done as a full day.
+1-3 people: 7,000 RMB ($980).
+Groups of 4 or more: quote available on request.

 SUZHOU in a day